kalamuna/kalastatic/README.md

 ### CLI

 KalaStatic can be used as a command line interface.
+It's recommended to set the following commands up as [npm scripts](https://docs.npmjs.com/misc/scripts) in your `package.json`.
 The following are some of its commands:

 #### Build

 Runs through the KalaStatic build tasks and outputs to the destination folder.

 ```
-kalastatic build
+node_modules/.bin/kalastatic build
 ```

 #### Start